 Supported employment is available for people with an NDIS Plan that includes Category 10: Finding and Keeping a Job.
 Merriwa is proud to offer employment in inclusive settings, where employees of all abilities work as a team.
 Merriwa’s supported employees develop many skills and are employed in all our Divisions, where training is provided to increase skills and competencies and ensure ongoing personal and professional development.

-Each Division of Merriwa has a Support Coordinator providing workplace support to all abilities employees and our teams, and facilitating achievement of goals in alignment with each individual’s NDIS plan.
+Each Division of Merriwa has a Support Officer providing workplace support to all abilities employees and our teams, and facilitating achievement of goals in alignment with each individual’s NDIS plan.
 Our Support Coordinators are located onsite and can assist with;

 - Support with your NDIS plan, including achievement of your employment goals